operate-first/apps/docs/odh/prometheus/add_service_monitoring.md

 ### Steps:

-1. Add the following lines to each namespace's `kustomization.yaml` to enable rbac for each namespace:
+1. Run the following script to enable rbac for a namespace:

   ```
-  components:
-    - ../../../components/monitoring-rbac
+  bash scripts/enable-monitoring.sh NAMESPACE
   ```

-  These will be located under `apps/cluster-scope/base/namespaces/${NAMESPACE}/kustomization.yaml`.
+  This script will add a line that contains the 'monitoring-rbac' component to the components field in the kustomization.yaml of the given namespace.

 2. Add the service monitor filling out the details below accordingly: